gathering/tech-online/doc/index.rst

 ========================

 No idea!
 All we know is the date, but we can extend the event if there's enough interest in it.
 We do not want you to feel pressed for time.
+The exact time will be posted here when it's available.

 How do I track progress?
 ========================